hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 9. **Hole** command

 It makes a 3D printable solid body.
-Run **Save As Mesh**, choose STL and OK.
+Right-click the body in the browser, choose **Save As Mesh**, choose STL, and OK.
 Send the STL file to your 3D printing service.

 10. There is an isolated thin wall?
 Oh...